chipguyhere/RuggedPaxCompanion/README.md

 As implemented, each feature is enabled or disabled by entering an 8-digit number, consisting of a 5-digit feature code, and then 3-digits to enable, disable, or configure the feature.
-Type the number and press the enter key on the remote.
+Type the number and press the enter or # key on the remote.
 The 5-digit feature code is influenced by what digits would spell the name of the feature if it were a touch-tone keypad.

+On the remote, the star or back key erases your input (or any messages) and allows you to enter another feature code.
+Feature codes are saved immediately but will take effect after the board is rebooted or reset.
+For convenience, pressing the configuration button after entering any valid feature codes will immediately reboot the board.

 # Normal operation